Appraisal Standards Review Protocol

 State Reporting Requirements

-How has the district ensured compliance with the Texas Local Government Records Act (Title 6, Subtitle C, Local Government Code), which requires that each local government establish a records management program by ordinance, order or resolution, as appropriate, no later than January 1, 1991?
+How does the district ensure compliance with the Texas Local Government Records Act (Title 6, Subtitle C, Local Government Code), which requires that each local government establish a records management program by ordinance, order or resolution, as appropriate, no later than January 1, 1991?
 Has a copy of the ordinance, order or resolution been filed with the director and librarian of the Texas State Library, the executive and administrative officer of the Texas Library and Archives Commission?
 If not, why not?
 Who is the designated records management officer, and does the name in the policy correspond to the person performing the task?

 Certification of Appraisal Rolls